 Preference will be given to organizations that are members in good standing of the Thunder Bay Chamber of Commerce.
 Successful recipients of funding that are not members of the Thunder Bay Chamber of Commerce (ie: new entity), must register as a member prior to the disbursement of funds, and make a commitment to retain their membership for a minimum of three years.

-• The Thunder Bay Chamber of Commerce when leveraged with other funders for one-time projects (ie: CEDC, NOHFC, FEDNOR, etc)
+- The Thunder Bay Chamber of Commerce when leveraged with other funders for one-time projects (ie: CEDC, NOHFC, FEDNOR,

 Successful applicants must effectively demonstrate how their project will support growth or strengthen the City’s economy beyond the scope of their organization.

-• Provide infrastructure to support future economic activity
+- Provide infrastructure to support future economic activity within the city

 Timeline for Submissions

-Funds will be allocated on a project to project basis.
+Funds will be allocated on a project by project basis.
 Funds should be available each quarter to support initiatives.
 The fund should not be depleted to less than $5,000 at any time.

 Applicants will be asked to complete an application which outlines the objectives of the project, the expected benefits to Thunder Bay and area business community, timing of the project and budget.
 Applicants must demonstrate the ability to target the goals of the fund.
 All funding sources for the project must be listed in the application.